w2-seraph/Arc_linux/README.md

 Pokedex tool that monitors thread for change and fetches requested pokemon by looking for ```!pokemon name``` in the post.

 ### Cleverer.py
 Cleverbot conversational A.i.
-FoolFuuka posting bot, runs a converastion between two seperate A.i. entitites.
+FoolFuuka posting bot, runs a converastion between two seperate A.i. entities.

 ### executor.py
 FoolFuuka "stressing" tool, uses multithreading and proxies to create mass requests.